filipepcampos/oware/README.txt

     4 - SCORE_MARGIN

     std::setw() is used to align the output.
-    Some functions use values like LEFT_MARGIN + 2, the + 2 is used so std::setw() works as intended with unicode characters, the constants are kept as normal values so any needed change is more intuitive.
+    Some functions use values like LEFT_MARGIN + 2, the + 2 is used so std::setw() works as intended with Unicode characters, the constants are kept as normal values so any needed change is more intuitive.

 ------------------------------------------------------------------------------------------------------------------------